MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

     ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench4.png)

-7. After data is restored, it can be queried using workbench, and appears in the Azure portal.
+7. After data is restored, it can be queried using MySQL Workbench, and appears in the Azure portal.

     ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench5.png)